 The World Health Organisation estimates that Glaucoma is responsible for 12% of all blindness or 4.5 million people globally which may grow to 80 million people by 2020.
 Glaucoma is a group of age and genetically-related eye diseases which cause restricted vision which progressively worsens leading to irreversible blindness.
 The exact cause of glaucoma is unknown, but elevated intraocular pressure (IOP) is thought to be the major cause of the optic nerve damage that typifies the disease.

 The primary treatments for Glaucoma are medication and/or surgery that lower intraocular pressure.
 Unfortunately while these treatments do treat the cause of optic neuropathy they do not work for all patients, especially those with normal intraocular pressure whose symptoms can continue to worsen.

-We are developing first-in-class pre-clinical drug candidates to treat Glaucoma by conferring a neuroprotective effect on the retinal ganglion cells to reduce loss of vision associated with death of these photoreceptors.
+We are also developing first-in-class pre-clinical drug candidates to treat Glaucoma by conferring a neuroprotective effect on the retinal ganglion cells (RGCs) to reduce loss of vision associated with death of these photoreceptors.

 Conferring protection on the retinal ganglion cells has the potential to have a significant impact on the quality of life of early- and mid-stage glaucoma sufferers, with potentially significant savings to community and Government medical programmes worldwide.

 Retinal Vein Occlusion (RVO, 16.4 million), Diabetic Macular Edema (DME, 21 million), Diabetic Retinopathy (DR, 93 million), Age-related Macular Degeneration (AMD, 20-25 million), and certain orphan diseases, are all retinal- and/or optic-nerve based diseases where the aetiology is potentially treatable with one of Calpain Therapeutics’ assets.